Methods list which effectively expands to all HTTP methods

 Rule Matching Specificity & Backtracking

-If multiple rules share the same path expression and all their additional conditions match, the first matching rule will be applied.
-The matching order is determined by the sequence of rules in the rule set. |
+If multiple rules share the same host and path expression and all their additional conditions match, the first one listed in the rule set will be applied.
+In such cases, rule order does matter. |

-a less specific rule fails to match and does not permit backtracking.
+a less specific rule fails and

 The following examples illustrate these principles:

-id: rule1
+- id: rule1

 match: